sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Customizing deployment

-Copy the `deployment` directory of the `openremote` submodule into your project's root and make any necessary changes for your custom deployment:
+Copy the `deployment` directory of the `openremote` submodule into your project's root (e.g. `/myproject/deployment`) and make changes:

 1. Create JavaScript/HTML applications in `deployment/manager/consoles`
 1. Change the Manager UI map data, default coordinates, zoom levels, etc. in `deployment/manager/map`